Categories: Technology

 Now, the Pentagon’s National Security Innovation Network (NSIN) is launching the Technology and National Security Fellowship to bring politicians up-to-speed on the latest tech while providing the DoD with the technological knowledge to execute national security strategies.

-“By injecting talented technologists and entrepreneurs into the staffs of key decision makers we can help speed the development of our national security policy at closer to the speed of relevancy,” said NSIN Managing Director Morgan Plummer, in statement.
+“By injecting talented technologists and entrepreneurs into the staffs of key decision makers we can help speed the development of our national security policy at closer to the speed of relevancy,” said NSIN Managing Director Morgan Plummer, in a statement.

 “Time and time again we have seen evidence that our country’s top tier tech talent will rise to the occasion to support our national security efforts, if we provide an opportunity for them to do so,” he added.